-Of the remaining treasury shares, 2,600,000 shares have been reserved by the board of directors for use only under the Company's current Stock Option and Incentive Plan per a further tax ruling with the concerned Cantonal Tax Authority without corporate income tax consequences for the Company.
-1,220,861 shares from the first tranche have not been sold and are still recorded as treasury shares as of December 31, 2022.
-In addition, 2,393,160 fully paid in treasury shares issued as part of second tranche for the ATM for future subscription (or, possibly, as part of a future share-dividend program, should the Company become profitable and have enough earnings carried forward to cover such distribution) have not been sold and are still recorded as treasury shares as of December 31, 2022.
-All these shares are covered by the same abovementioned tax rulings (i.e. their acquisition does not trigger any withholding tax and their placement will not trigger any corporate income tax).
+As of December 31, 2023, 250,798 shares from the first tranche have not been sold and are still recorded as treasury shares.
+In addition, 2,393,160 fully paid in treasury shares issued as part of second tranche for the ATM for future subscription (or, possibly, as part of a future share-dividend program, should the Company become profitable and have enough earnings carried forward to cover such distribution) have not been sold and are still recorded as treasury shares as of December 31, 2023.
+In October 2023, the board of directors approved to reverse the earmarking of 2,600,000 treasury shares decided in 2021 and to de-purpose these treasury shares such that they are freely useable within the scope authorized by Swiss law, the articles of association and any potential applicable Board resolution.
+All these shares are covered by the same above-mentioned tax rulings (i.e. their acquisition does not trigger any withholding tax and their placement will not trigger any corporate income tax).